Center for Security Policy

-The Center for Security Policy (CSP) is a US far-right, anti-Muslim, Washington, D.C.-based think tank.
-The organization's founder and current president is Frank Gaffney Jr. who is known for promoting falsehoods about former U.S. President Barack Obama being a Muslim.
+The Center for Security Policy (CSP) is a US far-right, anti-Muslim, Washington, D.C.–based think tank.
+The founder and former president of the organization is Frank J. Gaffney Jr., who now serves as the group's executive chairman.
+The current president since January 1, 2023, is Tommy Waller, a former US Marine.
+CSP sometimes operates under its DBA name Secure Freedom.
+The organization also operates a public counter-jihad campaign and the website counterjihad.com.

 History and programs

-In April 1987, Frank Gaffney, Jr. was nominated to serve as Assistant Secretary of Defense for International Security Affairs during the Reagan Administration, having served in that role for seven months until being removed in November of that same year.
+In April 1987, Frank Gaffney Jr. was nominated to serve as Assistant Secretary of Defense for International Security Affairs during the Reagan Administration, having served in that role for seven months until being removed in November of that same year.
 In a meeting with former Department of Defense officials after Gaffney's ouster, Richard Perle, for whom Gaffney had previously served as a top deputy, said, "What we need is the Domino’s Pizza of the policy business. ...
 If you don’t get your policy analysis in 30 minutes, you get your money back."
 Gaffney founded the CSP a year later in 1988.
 One of the center's annual reports later echoed Perle's words calling the CSP "the Domino's Pizza of the policy business."

-In 2010, James Woolsey and Joseph E. Schmitz co-authored a CSP report that claimed sharia law was a major threat to the national security of the United States.
+In 2010, there were 19 co-authors of the CSP "Team B II" report Shariah: The Threat To America that claimed sharia law was a major threat to the national security of the United States.
 In 2012, Gaffney released a 50-page document titled, "The Muslim Brotherhood in the Obama Administration".
 The document questioned the Obama administration’s approach to the Muslim Brotherhood in the Middle East.
 The CSP has since accused a number of US officials of having ties to the Muslim Brotherhood, including Huma Abedin and Grover Norquist.

 In 2013, CSP received donations from Boeing ($25,000); General Dynamics ($15,000); Lockheed Martin ($15,000); Northrop Grumman ($5,000); Raytheon ($20,000); and General Electric ($5,000).
 The group has also received $1.4 million from the Bradley Foundation.

-The CSP helped to organize a rally on Capitol Hill on September 9, 2015 against the Joint Comprehensive Plan of Action, commonly known as the Iran nuclear deal.
+The CSP helped to organize a rally on Capitol Hill on September 9, 2015, against the Joint Comprehensive Plan of Action, commonly known as the Iran nuclear deal.
 Republican presidential candidates Ted Cruz and Donald Trump spoke at the rally.
 In a separate report about Iran, the CSP declared that Susan Rice, Richard Haass, and Dennis Ross were being secretly controlled by a covert "Iran lobby".

 On March 16, 2016, Republican presidential candidate Ted Cruz said he would appoint Gaffney to be his National Security Advisor.
 Cruz also said his foreign policy team would also include three other employees of Gaffney's think tank: Fred Fleitz, Clare Lopez, and Jim Hanson.
 During his presidential campaign, Donald Trump cited a CSP poll in support of his restrictions on travel from several Muslim countries.